zydou/arti/doc/dev/notes/memory-limit.md

   /// An Account is a handle.
 All clones refer to the same underlying conceptual Account. impl Clone for Account
   /// Participation is a handle.
-All clones are for use by the same Participant. impl Clone for Participation
+All clones are for use by the same Participant.
+  /// It doesn't keep the underlying Account alive. impl Clone for Participation

   impl Drop for Account